 Costs - Fixed costs, including costs associated with leases, labour costs, depreciation and interest expense account for a significant portion of the Corporation's costs and expenses.
-As a result, downtime or low productivity resulting from lower demand, equipment failure or other factors could result in significant operating losses for Savaria.
+Thus, downtime or low productivity resulting from lower demand, equipment failure or other factors could result in significant operating losses for Savaria.